Who Are We

 He is currently assigned to a traffic criminal interdiction unit.

-Mark Bloxham is also a certified PPCT Instructor trainer since 2002, (Current to 2017).
+Mark Bloxham is also a certified PPCT Instructor trainer since 2002, (Currently Certified).
 He is a Court recognized expert in police use of force , patrol tactics, and officer safety training.
 He is certified as a force analyst through the force science institute.
-Mark has provided training to police officers overseas in Spain & Andorra.
+Mark has provided training to police officers overseas in Spain, Andorra, and the Middle East.

 A detailed resume is available to clients upon request.